jarofghosts/clapchop/README.md

 controls the rate at which samples are played back (10-300% in 1% increments, default 100%).
 100% = normal speed, 200% = double speed, 50% = half speed, etc.

+### trim silence

+automatically trims silent portions from the start and end of the sample when loading. uses a threshold of approximately -60 db to detect silence.

 ### ui scale

 sets the size of the text and buttons etc.